 Dredging

-The removal of excessive dredging that hinders or may hinder the discharge, supply or storage of water.
-This involves securing the normative supply and/or discharge of water; ensuring that the profile of waterways at least meets the required legger dimensions.
+Removing excessive silt deposits that hinder or could hinder the discharge, supply, or storage of water.
+The aim is to safeguard the standard supply and/or discharge of water and to ensure that the profile of the waterways meets the minimum required dimensions.

-An area designated under the Spatial Planning Act (as of January 1, 2021: under the Omgevingswet) for hydraulic purposes, not being a surface water body or part thereof, that serves to expand the storage capacity of one or more water systems and is also included as a storage area on the legger.
+An area designated for hydraulic engineering purposes under the Spatial Planning Act (from January 1, 2021: under the Omgevingswet), not being a surface water body or part thereof, which serves to increase the storage capacity of one or more water systems and is also listed as a storage area in the register.

 Protection zone

-An area adjacent to a water body, in which regulations and restrictions may apply for the protection of that work, as established in the Water Board's approval.
+An area adjacent to a water management structure, in which regulations and restrictions may apply for the protection of that structure, as laid down in the water board's regulations.

 The BGT is an important part of the system of basic registrations.
-Basic registrations enable single acquisition and multiple use.
-By storing the data in the BGT unambiguously, they can be reused by all government organizations that need this data.
-The Water Board is the source owner of the waters and flood defenses, among other things.
-The BGT replaces the Large Scale Base Map of the Netherlands (GBKN).
+Basic registrations enable data to be collected once and used multiple times.
+By storing the data in the BGT in an unambiguous manner, it can be reused by all government organizations that need this data.
+The water board is the source holder for, among other things, the waters and flood defenses.
+The BGT replaces the Large-scale Basic Map of the Netherlands (GBKN).

-The width of the bottom at the bottom height to be maintained and the desired slopes.
+The width of the soil at the soil height to be maintained and the desired slopes.

-The required ground elevation relative to NAP, which in combination with the water level established in the water level decision determines the minimum required water depth for the supply and/or discharge of water.
+The required ground level relative to NAP, which, in combination with the water level specified in the water level decision, determines the minimum water depth required for the supply and/or discharge of water.

 Extraordinary maintenance